 Apple trees (Malus) yield not only fragrant flowers but also (where a suitable pollinator is provided) edible fruit, making them one of landscaping's multitaskers.
 A popular variety to grow is Honeycrisp, which:

 The golden racemes of Laburnum x watereri trees are bound to delight you most with their visual beauty, but they also pack a potent scent.
-Golden chains are like shooting stars, bursting onto the scene with incredible brilliance for a short period (spring, when they bloom) but then leaving just as suddenly (with no bonus features to take their place).
+Golden chain's display is like a shooting star, bursting onto the scene with incredible brilliance for a short period (spring, when the tree blooms) but then leaving just as suddenly (with no bonus features to replace the floral display).
 So take sequence of bloom into account when planning your yard's design and be sure to complement your golden chains with specimens that are showy at other times of the year so that you achieve a four-season landscape.

 Silk trees have mature dimensions of 20 to 40 feet tall, with a slightly wider spread.
 Grow them in full sun to partial shade, zones 6 to 9.

 'Spring Snow' crabapple has fragrant white flowers.
 This cultivar is fruitless.
 That can be a benefit or a drawback, depending on your goals: